-Hypothesis 2: China's Manufacturing Dominance is Sustained by Sraffian Production Efficiencies and State-Led Industrial Policies policies, aligning with Sraffian economic principles.
+Hypothesis 2: China's Manufacturing Dominance is Sustained by Sraffian Production Efficiencies and State-Led Industrial Policies

+China's manufacturing dominance can be attributed to its focus on production efficiencies and state-led industrial policies, aligning with Sraffian economic principles.
 Sraffian economics emphasizes the importance of production structures, technological advancement, and efficient resource allocation.
 China's strategic industrial policies, such as "Made in China 2025," aim to modernize the manufacturing sector, promote high-tech industries, and achieve selfsufficiency in critical technologies.
 China's success in manufacturing is also driven by its extensive infrastructure development, robust supply chains, and economies of scale.
-The state's role in directing resources towards key industries. providing subsidies, and supporting research and development has enabled China to achieve significant production efficiencies and maintain its competitive edge in global markets.
-Studies have highlighted China's ability to move up the value chain by focusing on innovation, upgrading, and enhancing production technological capacities.
+The state's role in directing resources towards key industries, providing subsidies, and supporting research and development has enabled China to achieve significant production efficiencies and maintain its competitive edge in global markets.
+Studies have highlighted China's ability to move up the value chain by focusing on innovation, technological upgrading, and enhancing production capacities.
 By continuously improving production processes and investing in advanced technologies, China sustains its manufacturing dominance.